Lambda School aims to cash in by upskilling untapped talent

 They therefore avoid having any specific application criteria.
 And also hide any factors that could bias the selection process — such as names, gender, age, ethnicity and so on.

 “When we make a selection that’s largely based on that we find that we over index to minorities we over index to people on lower income backgrounds.
-And out hypothesis is that that’s just because those are the people who don’t have other options.
+And our hypothesis is that that’s just because those are the people who don’t have other options.
 So we’re finding people who are really, really sharp.”

 “We’re shipping people computers because they can’t afford a $200 computer, let alone a college education,” he adds.
 “And sure you can take out loans, but telling somebody hey you can take out $100k of loans when they can’t afford a $200 computer that’s a little intimidating.
 Especially if that doesn’t work out, you’re paying that off the rest of your life — that’s a risk that most people can’t afford to take.
 So we’re really just trying to de-risk everything and find the diamond in the rough.”